abdulajet/nexmo-developer/_tutorials/en/client-sdk/android-shared/create-ncco.md

 A Nexmo Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
 More information on NCCO can be found [here](https://developer.nexmo.com/voice/voice-api/ncco-reference).

 The NCCO must be public and accessible by the internet.
-To accomplish that, we will be using [GitHub Gist](https://gist.github.com/):
+To accomplish that, we will be using [GitHub Gist](https://gist.github.com/) that provides easy way to host the configuration:

 1) Go to [https://gist.github.com/](https://gist.github.com/).